-- 6. Do one of the following: - To create a standard JSS user group, select Create Standard Group and click Next. - To add a JSS user group from an LDAP directory service, select Add LDAP Group and click Next.
+- To create a standard JSS user group, select Create Standard Group and click Next. - To add a JSS user group from an LDAP directory service, select Add LDAP Group and click Next.
 Then follow the onscreen instructions to search for and add the group. - 7.
 Use the Group pane to configure basic settings for the group. - 8.
 If you chose "Custom" from the Privilege Set pop-up menu, click the Privileges tab and select the checkbox for each privilege that you want to grant the group. - 9.
 Click Save.